-Top 10 Cost-Effective Crops
+Top 10 Money-Saving Crops

-4. Pole Beans
+2. Pole Beans

 Garlic is relatively expensive but takes up hardly any space, and it stores well, too—especially softneck varieties.
 Harvest garlic by midsummer and pop in a follow-on crop straight away to make the most of your space.